 In R. v.
-Tcherchain Mr. Justice Isaacs commented on the consequence of such maximum provisions 40 :
+Tcherchain Mr. Justice Isaacs, in the Supreme Court of New South Wales, commented on the consequence of such maximum provisions 29 :

-[T] he most that the court can do in considering an application of this nature is to award the applicant something by way of compensation or solatium, not a full compensation, but something by way of consolation for his injury.
+[T] he most that the court can do in considering an application of this nature is to award the applicant something by way of compensation or solutium, not a full compensation, but something by way of consolution for his injury.

 Commentators have suggested that the maxima are so low that they amount to no more than a 'political placebo', offered as a palliative to public demand for fairer treatment of the victims of crime.
-41 One recent graphic example of the inadequacies of awards available under Australian schemes opens this paper.
+30 One recent graphic example of the inadequacies of awards available under Australian schemes opens this paper.
 Another occurred in New South Wales when a man taken hostage during the course of a crime was shot and killed as police moved in to capture the offender holding him captive.
 The crime victim left behind a family which became destitute as a result of his death.
-As a result of representations made directly to the Premier of New South Wales, an ex gratia payment of \$25,000 was made to assist the family.
-42 If the normal rules had applied, the maximum sum available to the family under the State's ex gratia victim compensation program would have been \$4,000.
+As a result of representations made directly to the Premier of New South Wales, an ex gratia payment of \$25,000 was made to assist the family.31 If the normal rules had applied, the maximum sum available to the family under the State's ex gratia victim compensation program would have been \$4,000.
 The N.S.W.
 Government subsequently raised the ceiling of compensation awards to \$10,000.
 The new ceiling came into effect on 28 May 1979.